Matrix and Metastasis

 The goals of the team are to develop, deploy and repurpose anti-stromal/anti-fibrotic therapies for cancer treatment, and maximise the effectiveness of pre-clinical cancer models through the following parallel, complementary research streams:

-The Matrix and Metastasis team are proud to be cofounders and contributors to the Australian Pancreatic Cancer Matrix Atlas (APMA).
+The Matrix and Metastasis team are proud to be cofounders and an executive member to the Australian Pancreatic Cancer Matrix Atlas (APMA).

 3D reconstruction of collagen IV matrix in a decellularised pancreas